YSJ, Academic Development Programme

 About:

-The sessions will all take place online via MS Teams, over lunchtime, but the day will vary week to week to hopefully enable more colleagues to join us.
+The sessions will generally take place online, over lunchtime, but the day of the week will vary to hopefully enable more colleagues to participate.
 Although it would be beneficial to attend all sessions, colleagues are more than welcome to join the reading group at any time and/or to dip in and out over the course of the year.

 Session 1: Monday 21st October, 12-1pm